stefanoborini/book-modelviewcontroller/source/02_mvc_variations/43_supervising_presenter.rst

 FIXME integrate this pattern into the others, as it's clearly a duplication and can be rendered as part of Passive View or MVP.

+FIXME: Difference with passive view is that in passive view the view is completely under control of the presenter, which drives all changes.
+In supervising presenter, the view can observe visual state provided by the presenter and react accordingly.
+It's a matter of degrees.